beartype/beartype/README.rst

    from beartype import beartype

    # Import PEP-compliant types for use with @beartype.
-   from typing import List, Optional, Union
+   from typing import List, Optional, Tuple, Union

    # Import beartype-specific types for use with @beartype, too.
    from beartype.cave import (